UPDATE 3-Long lines and drive-through voting as Wisconsinites brave polls amid coronavirus

 A flurry of 11th-hour legal wrangling on Monday failed to stop the balloting, despite warnings from Democratic officials that thousands of voters would be forced to choose between their safety and their rights.
 In deciding separate lawsuits brought by Republicans, the state Supreme Court blocked Democratic Governor Tony Evers' order to delay the election until June and the U.S. Supreme Court overturned a federal judge's decision extending absentee voting, instead ruling ballots must be postmarked by Tuesday to be counted.

-The latter ruling left voters like Hannah Glesson, a 34-year-old healthcare worker in a long-term care facility, out of luck on Tuesday.
-Glesson, pregnant with her first child, tested positive for the coronavirus and is self-quarantining at home with her husband.
+The latter ruling left voters like Hannah Gleeson, a 34-year-old healthcare worker in a long-term care facility, out of luck on Tuesday.
+Gleeson, pregnant with her first child, tested positive for the coronavirus and is self-quarantining at home with her husband.
 She requested an absentee ballot last week but has yet to receive it, as officials struggle to respond to a deluge of applications.

 'DRIVE-THROUGH' VOTING Some Wisconsin cities resorted to "drive-through" voting.
 In Beloit, a city of about 37,000 people along the Illinois border, poll workers brought ballots to drivers' windows after verifying photo identification and residency, then returned the filled-out paperwork to a counting machine.